masum-excellisit/flutter_app_starter_bloc/README.md

 - Tokens are stored using `StorageService`:
   - Access token key: `AppConstants.accessTokenKey`
   - Refresh token key: `AppConstants.refreshTokenKey`
-- After successful login, a token is added to all requests via `ApiClient` interceptor (Bearer token header).
-- Logout clears all persisted state and secure tokens and navigates to `login`.

-## 🚀 Getting Started

 1. Clone the repo